logicalclocks/machine-learning-api/docs/templates/model-serving/project.md

 # Project/Connection

-In Hopsworks [a Project is a sandboxed set](https://www.logicalclocks.com/blog/how-we-secure-your-data-with-hopsworks) of users, data, and programs (where data can be shared in a controlled manner between projects).
+In Hopsworks [a Project is a sandboxed collection](https://www.logicalclocks.com/blog/how-we-secure-your-data-with-hopsworks) of users, data, and programs (where data can be shared in a controlled manner between projects).

-Each Project can have its own Model Registry.
-However, it is possible to [share Model Registry](#sharing-a-model-registry) among projects.
+Each Project can have its own Model Management (Registry and Serving).
+However, it is possible to [share a Model Registry](#sharing-a-model-registry) and a Model Serving among projects.

-When working with the Model Registry from a programming [environment](../setup.md) you can connect to a single Hopsworks instance at a time, but it is possible to access multiple Model Registries simultaneously.
+When working with the Model Management (Registry and Serving) from a programming [environment](../../integrations/overview.md) you can connect to a single Hopsworks instance at a time, but it is possible to access multiple Model Registries and Model Servings simultaneously.

-A connection to a Hopsworks instance is represented by a [`Connection` object](#connection).
-Its main purpose is to retrieve the API Key if you are connecting from an external environment.
+The connection object to a Hopsworks instance is represented by a [`Connection` object](#connection).

-The [handle](#get_model_registry) can then be used to retrieve a reference to the [Model Registry](../generated/model_registry.md) you want to operate on.
+The [handle](#get_model_registry) can then be used to retrieve a reference to the Model Management ([Registry](../model-registry/model_registry.md) and [Serving](model_serving.md)) you want to operate on.

 ## Examples